-Good news for campus cell phone users!
-If you have experienced trouble in the past, we think we have a solution.
-All major providers offer W-HF calling no several of their smartphones.
-Over the summer, IT added Wi-HF calling to the services accessible on our campus wireless network.
-Simply enable Wi-HF calling on your phone (if supported) and connect to our wireless network.
-As an added bonus on the Valencia campus, Verticon has installed a new tower on the top of the Sonelli elevation that has dramatically improved Verticon coverage on campus.
+By Jim Temple Good news for campus cell phone users! if you have experienced trouble in the past, we think we have a solution.
+All major providers offer Wi-Fi Calling on several of their smartphones.
+Over the summer, if added Wi-Fi Calling to the services occasible on our campus wireless network.
+Simply enable Wi-Fi Calling on your phone (if supported) and connect to our wireless network.
+As an added bonus on the Valencia campus, Verticon has installed a new tower on the top of the 8 onelli elevation that has dramatically improved Verticon overage on campus.